MiczFlor/RPi-Jukebox-RFID/src/jukebox/components/gpio/gpioz/README.rst

 Each device instantiation must be uniquely named, here  ``TogglePlayback``.
 The name can be freely chosen, as long as it is unique.

-The default configuration of the Button uses the internal pull-up resistor.
-So, the physical connection to the RPi looks like this
+The default configuration of the button uses the internal pull-up resistor.
+The physical connection to the RPi looks like this

 .. code-block:: text